Octave mandolin

-The octave mandolin (US and Canada) or octave mandola (Ireland and UK) is a fretted string instrument with four pairs of strings tuned in fifths, G−D−A−E (low to high), an octave below a mandolin.
+The octave mandolin (US and Canada) or octave mandola (Ireland and UK) is a fretted string instrument with four pairs of strings tuned in fifths, G−D−A−E (low to high).
 It is larger than the mandola, but smaller than the mandocello and its construction is similar to other instruments in the mandolin family.
 Usually the courses are all unison pairs but the lower two may sometimes be strung as octave pairs with the higher-pitched octave string on top so that it is hit before the thicker lower-pitched string.
 Alternate tunings of G−D−A−D and A−D−A−D are often employed by Celtic musicians.

 Terminology

 The names of the mandolin family instruments vary between Europe and the United States.
-The instruments that are known in the US as the mandola and the octave mandolin tend to be known in Great Britain and Ireland as the tenor mandola, the octave mandola (or the "Irish bouzouki").
+The instruments that are known in the US as the mandola and the octave mandolin tend to be known in Great Britain and Ireland as the tenor mandola or the octave mandola.
+The Irish bouzouki is a very similar instrument, and is often confused with the octave mandolin, but an Irish Bouzouki has a longer scale length and a different tuning than the octave mandolin.
 Also, octave mandola is sometimes applied to what in the U.S. is a mandocello.

 In Europe outside the British isles, mandola is the larger G−D−A−E tuned instrument while the smaller C−G−D−A tuned one is known as alt-mandoline (i.e., alto mandolin), mandoliola or liola.

 This geographic distinction is not crisp, and there are cases of each term being used in each country.
 Jimmy Moon, a Scottish luthier, calls his version of the instrument by both names; Paul Shippey, an English luthier, uses the term "octave mandolin".
 Confusion will likely continue as the terms continue to be used interchangeably.